Champagne A. Bergère

 Origine Brut

-Citrus, apple and some stone fruit with lightly nutty notes.
-Fresh and clean, but with surprising depth for a young vintage.
+Citrus, apple and some stone fruit with slightly nutty notes.
+Fresh and clear, but with surprising depth for a young vintage.
 Base 2022, partly vinified in 228-l barrels, unfiltered, aged on the lees.
 Dégorgement November 2024.

 70% Chardonnay · 20% Pinot Noir · 10% Meunier · 4 g/l · Base 2022 · Fèrebrianges, Étoges, Congy